itarunsharma/CleanArchitecture/README.md

   - MediatR
   - AutoMapper
   - FluentValidation
+  - Dapper

 # Support
- If you are having problems, please let me know
+ If you are having problems, please let me know by [raising a new issue](https://github.com/itarunsharma/CleanArchitecture/issues/new)